SoftDevAndy/DoomChat/README.md

 ```

 ***Leave/Disband current clan***
-If the leader/creator of the clan leaves their clan, the clan disbands.
+If the leader/creator of the clan leaves the clan it disbands automatically.
 If they are just a member, the clan keeps existing and the player leaves.

 ```
 /clan leave